prayreh153/WHSTechNotes/journal.md

 | Franklin | Second | 91A |
 | Hardeep | third | 61F |
 | Marla | first | 35B |

+# October 27, 2025
+Journal Prompt:
+Technology is helpful in many ways.
+In this case, it can be very useful in preparing for natural disasters like hurricanes, floods, or wildfires.
+Some examples of technology used in natural disasters are remote sensing, radars, and satellite images.
+A very important aspect of technology in this situation is being able to warn the people who are in danger.
+Being able to access the internet is very essential in preparing for a natural disaster and surviving through it.